Lower Key Stage 2

 Ruth DuberleyBSc (Hons) Biochemistry and Physiology, MSc, PhD, PGCE Primary

 Dr Duberley job shares the Hen Harriers with Mrs Bagley.
-She also leads Science throughout the school and organises Science Week - a real highlight of the school year, celebrated each Spring term.
+She also leads Science throughout the school and organises Science Week - a real highlight of the school year, celebrated every two years in the Spring term.
 Ruth also leads provision for children keen to develop their gifts and talents and puts families and teachers in touch with events such as Challenge Saturdays and Daresbury Laboratory.
 Ruth has taught in primary and middle schools and prior to her teaching career carried our post-doctoral research into Alzheimer's disease at Kings hospital in London.
 She has two sons, one at Kingsmead.

 LEARNING SUPPORT in lower key stage 2